 The planning process firstly involves getting to know the community, understanding the who, what when and where questions.
 The process is driven by the community themselves, it involves consulting with the wider community using a range of different approaches: community survey’s, business survey’s, focus group sessions with different groups and interviews with relevant stakeholders.
 OLDC supports this work along with facilitating on going working group sessions which focus on agreeing a community vision and anticipated outcomes for planned actions.

-If you would like more information on Community Planning, please contact Ciara Monaghan for more information firstname.lastname@example.org.
+If you would like more information on Community Planning, please contact firstname.lastname@example.org for more information.